nbnbhwyy/sCDCTA/README.md

-# sCDCTA: Interpretable Cell Type Annotation based on self-training
+# sCDCTA: Contextualized association scoring and Dual-view networks for Cell Type Annotation

 The full description of sCDCTA and its application on published single cell RNA-seq datasets are available.